Youth work and development

 The BYCL is a 360-point degree, with at least 225 points at 200-level or above:

 - 150 points of compulsory courses in leadership development

-- 105 points of optional courses from Arts & Commerce subjects
+- 105 points of courses from Schedule E: Elective courses

 - up to 105 points of courses from any bachelor’s degree at UC.

 The degree does not have any majors, but there are some identified study pathways.
 To study the Youth work and development pathway, your study will include the recommended courses in the diagram below and a handful of optional courses you can choose based on your key interests.
 Following the course recommendations in the youth work and development pathway will satisfy part of the requirements to register as a professional youth worker with Korowai Tupu.
 Our Student Advice team can help you develop a study plan for the Youth work and development pathway.